xiyouluo/xiyouluo.github.io/index.md

 *2024*

 - Working in Prof. Ji Chen’s research group, focusing on the research and application of the kinetic Monte Carlo (KMC) method in computational physics.
-- Developed a Python‑based KMC simulator to study physical systems at the microscopic level.
+- Developing a Python‑based KMC simulator to study physical systems at the microscopic level.
 - Investigating the reaction mechanisms like the growth of species on substrates using machine learning potentials, which are models that predict interactions between materials based on machine learning.

 ### Intelligence Graphics Computing Lab